gcocatre/caudec/HELP.md

   -c CODEC  use specified CODEC: wav, aiff, caf,
-            flac, wv (WavPack), wvh (WavPack Hybrid), wvl (WavPack lossy), lossyFLAC, lossyWV, ape (Monkey's Audio), alac (m4a), aac (m4a), mp3, ogg / vorbis, opus.
+            flac, wv (WavPack), wvh (WavPack Hybrid), wvl (WavPack lossy), lossyFLAC, ape (Monkey's Audio), alac (m4a), aac (m4a), mp3, ogg / vorbis, opus.

-            IMPORTANT NOTE: when encoding to lossyFLAC/WV with a quality setting of 'S' or lower, the input is upscaled to 24 bit and the signal is scaled down by lossyWAV (volume reduction) in order to improve quality and compression.
+            IMPORTANT NOTE: when encoding to lossyFLAC with a quality setting of 'S' or lower, the input is upscaled to 24 bit and the signal is scaled down by lossyWAV (volume reduction) in order to improve quality and compression.
 It is thus strongly advised to run